vekotinkero/fatctrl-the-phone/README.md

 # FΔT MIDI Controller: The Phone
 This project demonstrates a basic MIDI controller done with Arduino UNO clone.
-The controller sends basic MIDI data so it can be used with any software that accept MIDI.
+The controller sends basic MIDI data so it can be used with any software that accepts MIDI.
 I'm using Ableton Live 9 myself.
 I like the ability to map my MIDI commands to basically anything.

 ## Few words about MIDI

-This dude [*darran*](http://hunt.net.nz/users/darran/weblog/5b7f8/Arduino_UNO_USB_MIDI_firmware.html) has made a neat USB MIDI driver for atmega8u2, among other interesting things.
+This dude [*darran*](http://hunt.net.nz/users/darran/weblog/5b7f8/Arduino_UNO_USB_MIDI_firmware.html) has made a great USB MIDI driver for atmega8u2, among other interesting things.

 Original Uno firmware needs to be flipped with that driver.
 I did the flippin' with [Atmels FLIP progammer](http://www.atmel.com/tools/flip.aspx?tab=overview).